 After declaring a Bachelor of Arts in psychology with a minor in sociology, I was exposed to a wealth of information and experience from countless faculty members at SXU.
 From the Racial and Ethnic Relations course to Individual and Group Counseling course to Statistics for the Social Sciences course at Saint Xavier University, I grew to understand society, individuals and myself.
 As a result, I am on the College of Arts and Sciences Dean's List at Saint Xavier University; I am a Sexual Assault Advocate; and I was accepted into a total of eight graduate programs, ranging from doctoral degrees to Master of Arts and Master of Social Work.

-With the support, knowledge and experience given to me, particularly from the exceptional Psychology Department at Saint Xavier University, I will be graduating in May 2017.
+With the support, knowledge and experience given to me, particularly from the exceptional Psychology Department at Saint Xavier University, I graduated in May 2017.

 It has been an absolute pleasure to be an undergraduate student at Saint Xavier University.
 I owe countless professors everything and more for providing me with the necessary resources to further my educational career.

 Undergraduate SXU Major: Bachelor of Science in Clinical Counseling Psychology